brightvibesrock/reactjs-todo-101/README.md

 ## Go to Part 2

-From this point forward, you need to do the Advance Developer section and click on the Link to do Part 2.
+From this point forward, you need to do the Advanced Developer section - Part 2.
 Part 2, walks through `git clone`, `npm install`, `npm run dev` and `deploy to netifly`.
 Part 2, Readme is here: ["Advanced Developer"](https://github.com/brightvibesrock/reactjs-todo-example/).

 ## Acknowledgements
 * James Jamezca: GitHub Repo: https://github.com/jamezmca.
 He is a total front-end boss!
 If you are beginner or just need to solidify on some foundations... check out the resources below.